FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 Clade LLIV is restricted to low blue irradiance under 250 µmol O~2~ L^-1^, but exploits much higher irradiance under red light, or under lower O~2~ concentrations, conditions which slow photoinactivation of PSII and production of reactive oxygen species.
-In warming oceans, range expansions and competition among clades will be governed not simply by light levels.
-Short photoperiods governed by latitude, temperate winter, and depth attenuation of light, will exclude Clade HLI (including MED4).
-In contrast, clade LLII/III (including SS120), and especially clade LLIV (including MIT9313), may actually exploit higher light niches under expanding OMZ conditions, where low O~2~ relieves the stresses of oxidation stress and PSII photoinhibition.
+In warming oceans, range expansions and competition among clades will be governed not only by light levels.
+Short photoperiods governed by latitude, temperate winter, and depth attenuation of light, will exclude clade HLI (including MED4) from some habitats.
+In contrast, clade LLII/III (including SS120), and particularly clade LLIV (including MIT9313), may exploit higher light niches nearer the surface, under expanding OMZ conditions, where low O~2~ relieves the stresses of oxidation stress and PSII photoinhibition.

 \newpage